Hendyley/SC1015_Mini_Project/Docs/data_prep.md

 ```
 ### Stock Price Data

-The extraction of the 40 years worth of data is pulled through Kaggle, and exported to an Excel sheet.
+The extraction of 40 years worth of stock price data is from [Kaggle](https://www.kaggle.com/datasets/meetnagadia/apple-stock-price-from-19802021/code).

 <p align="right">(<a href="#top">back to top</a>)</p>